WhatsARanjit/puppet-eyaml-functions/README.md

 *Type*: rvalue.

 #### Notes
-If an alternate key pair is not given or the string given cannot be found, the default key bill be used.
+If an alternate key pair is not given or the string given cannot be found, the default key will be used.